Walmart employees protesting PTO

 “I’m still trying to figure out how my sister did an eight-hour shift and ended up dead; it’s been a nightmare for me and my family,” says James.

-Associates and protesters I spoke with today say what they’re looking for are two weeks of paid sick leave for every Walmart employee.
+Associates and protesters today said what they are looking for is two weeks of paid sick leave for every Walmart employee.